-Founded in 1947, AMECO has become a recognized industry leader supporting construction projects around the world for nearly 70 years.
+Founded in 1947, AMECO has become a recognized industry leader supporting construction projects around the world for more than 70 years.
 The timeline below shows our key historical milestones through present day.

 - 1947: Founded in Greenville, SC as the equipment and tool division of Daniel Construction Company